xipki/xipki/README.md

 preload <start script>
 ```

-2. Set up CA in CLI
+2. Setup CA in CLI
- 1. Start CLI.
+   * Start CLI.
-  `bin/karf`
+      `bin/karaf`

+   * Setup CA
       * In case of using new keys and certificates, in CLI:
         `source xipki/setup/cacert-none/setup-*.script`
          where * is place holder.

       * In case of using existing keys and certificates, in CLI:
         `source xipki/setup/cacert-present/setup-*.script`
          where * is place holder.

    * Verify the installation, execute the command in CLI:
      `ca-info myca1`

 ## Enroll/Revoke Certificate and Get CRL via Shell (optional)